Storm surge pole and Ribe Hostel

 We recommend that you visit the Wadden Sea Centre to see their storm surge show.
 Read about the Wadden Sea Centre: Museums and Activity Centres

-Read about the Danish Wadden Sea National Park : The Wadden Sea, Denmark
+Read about the Danish Wadden Sea National Park : The Wadwden Sea, Denmark

-You can also rent a bike and go to the dike: Bicycle Rental smiley
+You can rent a bike and cycle to the dike: Bicycle Rental